seebs/libbaggotry/ReadMe.txt

 creates a filter which includes everything that doesn't have a stack count of 15 or more.

-Strings in leftover_args which were not complete specifications will be converted; e.g, 'foo' becomes 'name:match:foo'.
+If cleanup is specified and truthy, strings in leftover_args which were not complete specifications will be converted; e.g, 'foo' becomes 'name:match:foo', and if no inventory types were specified, the bank and inventory flags will be explicitly set.

 You can stash filters.
 Filters are saved in per-account settings for now.
 A stashed filter is a name => table pair where the table is similar to the from_args form.
 So in these functions, "filter" really means "an argument table that can specify a filter".

+	Library.LibBaggotry.load_filter(table, cleanup)
+		Creates a filter; empty by default, or will take an argument table.
+If cleanup is true, argument table will be normalized a bit.
 	Library.LibBaggotry.load_filter(name)
 	Library.LibBaggotry.save_filter(name, table)
 	Library.LibBaggotry.edit_filter(filter, context, callback, aux)